Sulfates In Shampoos Explained: Shampoo Friend or Foe?

 This means that our skin get’s the nutrients it needs and can in turn heal itself better as it has the vitamins and minerals it needs to stay healthy.
 If you switch to an all-natural product line and watch what you eat for even just 1 month – you’ll feel the results quite drastically!
 The added benefit of that is that once you’ve made the change for a month, it’ll be easier for you to stick to your new, all-natural routine.

-Trust me – making this switch was easily one of the best decisions I ever made for my health.
+Trust me – making this switch is easily one of the best decisions I ever made for my health.
 It’s cheaper, healthier and better for the environment – frankly the sooner we all wake-up to this, the better.
 So try it out for a month and spread the news once you get the results.
 Your health and the environment depends on it!